USS Curtis Wilbur: 2000s

 On 30 June 2007, Curtis Wilbur collided with a Russian Udaloy-class destroyer while docking in Vladivostok, Russia, sustaining minor damage.
 In March 2011, in company with the aircraft carrier Ronald Reagan, the ship was deployed off northeastern Honshu, Japan to assist with relief efforts after the 2011 Tōhoku earthquake and tsunami.
 During that time, the ship may have been exposed to leaking radiation from the Fukushima I nuclear accidents.

 In January 2016, Curtis Wilbur sailed within 12 nmi of the disputed Triton Island in the South China Sea as part a planned series of Freedom of navigation operations (also referred to as FONOPs).
 On 22 October 2018, she transited the Taiwan Strait along with USS Antietam (CG-54).
-On 16 September 2021, Curis Wilbur arrived at her new home port of San Diego.
+On 25 March 2019, Curtis Wilbur, with USCGC Bertholf transited the Taiwan Strait.On 16 September 2021, Curtis Wilbur arrived at her new home port of San Diego.

+Curtis Wilbur responded to a distress call from two boaters stranded off the coast of San Diego, 4 March 2024, rescuing them from the sinking vessel.